 And a quick note on the tofu: realistically you could use anything, but the creamy texture of the softest variety you can work with is best.
 Tubes of soft tofu are perfect because you can cut straight through the packaging with any decent knife, and feed the contents out as you slice.
 Use the knife to transfer the slices straight to the starch.
 Incidentally you can use another starch if you don't have potato flour – I just like the gummy texture imparted by this particular ingredient when it's fried and then hits some liquid.

-- 1 tablespoon + 1 teaspoon light palm sugar
+- 4 teaspoons palm sugar 1 tablespoon + 1 teaspoon

-- 1 teaspoon (5 millilitres) Thai light/thin soy sauce
+- 1 teaspoon Thai light/thin soy sauce see notes2

 - 2 teaspoons fresh finely chopped lemongrass